Aborigines Advancement League: Publications

-Smoke Signals was the official magazine of the AAL, Published since 1957, Copies were unnumbered until April 1960, when Volume 1, Issue 1.
+Smoke Signals was the official magazine of the AAL.
+Published since 1957, copies were unnumbered until April 1960, when volume 1, issue 1 was published.
 Three issues per year were published until August 1963, after which it was published quarterly.

-The first editor Stan Davey, with Gordon Bryant following Davey as editor when he left to work for FCAATSI.
+The first editor was Stan Davey, with Gordon Bryant following Davey as editor when he left to work for FCAATSI.
 The newspaper was especially focused on educating non-Indigenous Australians about the activities of the VAAL, as well as the social and economic conditions in which Aboriginal Victorians lived.
-While some sources report that Smoke Signals ceased publication in 1972, library catalogues and Museums Victoria show that it went on being published occasionally until at least 2011. and possibly longer.
+While some sources report that Smoke Signals ceased publication in 1972, library catalogues and Museums Victoria show that it went on being published occasionally until at least 2011 and possibly longer.
 As of 2022 there is no mention of the journal on the website.

 Current activities

-The League provides a number of services to Koorie people, including family support, food assistance, home visits, advocacy, counselling and educational programs, drug and alcohol awareness and funeral services.
-It also has a Cultural Unit that provides information and speakers for schools.
+The league provides a number of services to Koorie people, including family support, food assistance, home visits, advocacy, counselling and educational programs, drug and alcohol awareness and funeral services.
+It also has a cultural unit that provides information and speakers for schools.